systemsguide/systemsguide.github.io/docs/affordances.md

-# Plural Affordances
+## Addendum: Plural Affordances

-## An essay on plural communication practices, and the design concerns therein
+### An essay on plural communication practices, and the design concerns therein

 When reading posts online, I often find myself imagining the speaker as the avatar they use to represent themself.
 This varies depending on platform and how representative a particular profile picture is, and I can work against this habit, but it is at least partially an instinctive response for my brain.